Last updated on October 24th, 2023 at 13:09

 Arabica is by far the most popular, with 60% of all coffee beans sold in the world being Arabica and 30% Robusta.
 The remaining 10% is split between Liberica (7%) and Excelsa (3%).
 Arabica beans are known as being higher quality, less acidic, lower in caffeine and more flavorsome.
 They are known for a softer, sweeter flavor profile and are grown at higher elevations than a Robusta plant.

-Robusta are grown predominantly in the East and particularly in Asia and are lighter in taste and significantly higher in caffeine, averaging 1.7x to 2.2x more caffeine.
+Robusta is grown predominantly in the East and particularly in Asia and are lighter in taste and significantly higher in caffeine, averaging 1.7x to 2.2x more caffeine.

 Arabica beans are grown in Latin America and Africa, if you like the western part of the coffee belt.
 Which is best for you will depend on your own personal taste and if you want a high amount of caffeine in your coffee or a less pronounced bitter flavor.